Toratom/PBS_Project/README.md

 ## Overview
 Simulation of soft and rigid bodies, and their collisions using a graph of oriented particles.
 This is an implementation in [Taichi](https://taichi.graphics/) of the paper [Solid Simulation with Oriented Particles](https://matthias-research.github.io/pages/publications/orientedParticles.pdf) by Matthias Muller and Nuttapong Chentanez.
 For more details, the presentation video is available [here](https://cgl.ethz.ch/teaching/simulation21/projects/11.mp4).

-🏅 The project was awarded a prize by researchers at Disney Research Studios and professors from ETH Zurich.
+🏅 The project was awarded a prize by researchers at Disney Research Studios and professors from ETH Zürich.

 https://github.com/Toratom/PBS_Project/assets/74663696/1af0cdf2-ca73-4acd-a20c-02c6d91d8644